 It's rare that an initiative attracts both a Dementia Award and fits the criteria for a Silver Youth Achievement Award.
 But, with the support of Food for Life Scotland, a unique partnership between Inch View Care Home and Liberton High School in South Edinburgh is connecting the generations through food and promoting health and wellbeing.
-Both have achieved the Food for Life Served Here award for their menus, with Inch View the first care home in Scotland to achieve silver.
+Both have achieved a Catering Mark for their menus, with Inch View the first care home in Scotland to achieve silver.
 All those involved, from age 15 to 97, have found common ground and a recipe for life.